FEATURED ONLINE MBA PROGRAMS

 Small Businesses and Corporations

 Small businesses make up a healthy portion of New Mexico’s private business community.
-Business bankruptcies are in decline and 75 percent of small businesses that opened in 2013 stayed open into 2015 according to the U.S. Small Business Administration (SBA).
-Specifically, the construction, real estate, and forestry industries are made up almost entirely of small firms according to the SBA, creating real opportunities for those pursuing undergraduate degrees and specialized MBAs in everything from entrepreneurship to accounting.
+Business bankruptcies are in decline.
+In particular, the construction, real estate, and forestry industries are made up almost entirely of small firms according to the Small Business Administration (SBA), creating real opportunities for those pursuing undergraduate degrees and specialized MBAs in everything from entrepreneurship to accounting.